Sustainable Turf - An Interview with Thomas Bolles

 In my area, for example, with an established tall fescue lawn, nature usually provides enough rain for the turf when it is actively growing – assuming you allow the turf to go dormant in the summer.

 Cool season turf will naturally go dormant in hot, dry weather if you don’t irrigate it.
 The turf may brown, but if it’s healthy and mowed properly it will usually survive and rebound a lush green in the autumn as rainfall increases and temperatures decrease.

 Except in cases of severe prolonged drought, tall fescue in my area really only needs irrigation when it’s being established in my region.
 In more arid areas, even drought resistant warm season grasses may need irrigation throughout the year.

 As a final point, I think it’s important to understand that sustainable practices are tools.
 There’s a bit of trial and error to find out what works for you in your garden.
 Sustainability is not an absolute.
 It’s more about moving towards sustainability.

 Not everyone can, is comfortable with, or has the skills/knowledge to implement all sustainable practices and become totally sustainable in their gardens and landscapes – and that’s okay.
 It’s not an all or nothing proposition.

 The Virginia Cooperative Extension is one of many around the United States, each working towards the same goal in different ways and specialising in different areas.
-You can find out more about Thomas’ section and his work here.

 We hope that you've enjoyed this incredibly informative interview with Thomas and that it's inspired you to spend even more time in the garden.
 Remember, Shedstore is the UK's premier supplier of everything to do with the garden.
 Please click here to view our fantastic range of gardening products today.